Josekutty-K/porthunter/README.md

 - chmod +x porthunter.py

 ## 🔥 Usage
-python3 porthunter.py
+-python3 porthunter.py
-ENTER THE TARGET SUBDOMAIN OR IP
+-ENTER THE TARGET SUBDOMAIN OR IP
-ENTER THE START PORT AND END PORT AND JUST RELAX...
-GO AND HAVE A CUP OF COFFEE AND A CIGARETTE YOUR RESULTS WILL BE READY
+-ENTER THE START PORT AND END PORT AND JUST RELAX...
+GO AND HAVE A CUP OF COFFEE AND A CIGARETTE.
+YOUR RESULTS WILL BE READY

 ## 🛡 Disclaimer
 This tool is for educational and ethical hacking purposes only.